vaikor-amazon/sagemaker-hyperpod-recipes/README.md

 and then trains the model using the `fit()` method.
 The new `training_recipe` parameter enables you to specify the recipe you want to use.

+To learn more about running Amazon Nova recipe on SageMaker training job, refer to [this documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/nova-model-training-job.html).

 ## Troubleshooting